Skip to main content

 Megan Rajski

-Assistant Vice President, Alumni Engagement and Annual Giving, Fairfield University
+Assistant Vice President, Alumni Engagement & Annual Giving, Fairfield University

 Astria Smith